2025–26 Gamma Ethniki: Promotion and Relegation

-After the completion of the 1st phase of the Championship, the teams that will occupy positions 7 to 12 in the 1st, 2nd and 3rd Groups, will participate in a Special Championship in each of the aforementioned Groups, competing again with the teams in their Group in 5 matches (5 single matches, 3 home and 2 away, following a draw).
-The points that all teams have accumulated in the 1st phase of the Championship will be transferred to the Special Championship of the teams that took places 7-12.
-The teams that will occupy the last three (3) positions (10th, 11th and 12th) in each Group will be relegated to Local FCA Championships.
-Same procedure applies for the Groups 4, 5 and 6 and in the end with the same procedure, 9 more teams will be relegated to Local FCA Championships.
+After the completion of the 1st phase of the Championship, the teams that occupied positions 7 to 12 in the 1st, 2nd and 3rd Groups, participated in a Special Championship in each of the aforementioned Groups, competing again with the teams in their Group in 5 matches (5 single matches, 3 home and 2 away, following a draw).
+The points that all teams had accumulated in the 1st phase of the Championship were transferred to the Special Championship of the teams that took places 7-12.
+The teams that occupied the last three (3) positions (10th, 11th and 12th) in each Group were relegated to Local FCA Championships.
+Same procedure applied for the Groups 4, 5 and 6 and in the end with the same procedure, 9 more teams were relegated to Local FCA Championships.